kukiron/PSD-to-HTML-for-CT/README.md

-# PSD-to-HTML-for-CT
+# PSD to HTML for CT

-Sample one page PSD to HTML conversion
+Sample one page PSD to HTML conversion.
+This is a sample PSD to HTML conversion for CT.